Let’s go back to the central theme of the Purposeful Marketing Method:

 How you get “out there” needs to be strategic, cost-effective, and needs to provide you with the best chance to get your prospect to take action towards connecting.
 Keep this in mind, as companies waste millions of dollars each year chasing “brand awareness.”
 Marketers love brand awareness because it’s an ambiguous term and easy to manipulate.
 Your boss or client will only buy your “successful brand awareness campaign” for so long before the conversions need to back up the story you’re telling, so attract wisely.

 When it comes to the types of Attraction tactics a company can utilize, a good way to start is to delineate between inbound and outbound activities.
-Some typical examples look like:

 Note that the actions above are simply starting points to get your mind started thinking the right way.
 When drawing your maps, you need to get far more specific.
-Let’s use these same eight examples above and showcase how one company might re-frame them for their map:

 For instance, we indicate above that this specific company wants to do Direct Advertising by “running 1 ad every month in our 3 largest industry publications.”
 This is probably a great way to attract Target Personas, but inside of this desire is a barrier – we must first have an ad campaign, creative for the campaign, etc. Some of this work was done during Brand Day, so you are at least on the right path, but ideas are only as good as their execution, and you will need to get the new creative direction implemented before hitting the ground running.